-Human papillomavirus (HPV) is the most common sexually transmitted infection and is carried by more than 50 percent of sexually active people at some point in their lives.
-HPV infects male and female genital areas, as well as the mouth and throat.
-It is spread mostly through genital contact (vaginal and anal sex) and can also be transmitted through oral sex.
+HPV, or human papillomavirus, is the most common sexually transmitted infection.
+In fact, it is so common that nearly 80 million people—one in four—are infected.
+Almost all sexually active men and women get HPV at some point in their lives.
+HPV can infect male and female genital organs and anal area, as well as the mouth and throat.
+It is spread mostly through genital contact (vaginal and anal sex) but can also be transmitted through oral sex.

-Most HPV infections do not cause symptoms and most people with HPV are unaware that they are infected.
-However, some infections cause genital warts and others are linked with various cancers.
-The most common type of cancer caused by HPV is cervical cancer, which affects about 12,000 women in the United States each year.
+Most HPV infections do not cause symptoms, and most people with HPV are unaware that they are infected.
+However, some strains of the HPV cause genital warts, and others are linked with various cancers, including cancer of the cervix, vulva, vagina, penis, and anus, as well as cancer in the back of the throat, including the base of the tongue and the tonsils.
+About 17,600 women and 9,300 men are affected by cancers caused by HPV each year.
+Cervical cancer caused by HPV affects more than 11,000 women in the United States each year.

 Because HPV is transmitted through sexual contact, it can be completely avoided by abstaining from sex.
 If you are sexually active, try to maintain a long-term and mutually monogamous relationship with an uninfected partner.
 Condoms can greatly reduce the risk of contracting HPV but because HPV can infect areas not covered by condoms, they do not completely protect against infection.